eflautt/ga-data-science/lessons/lesson-13/readme.md

 REMEMBER: Using all of the words can be very useful, but we need to remember to use regularization to avoid overfitting.
 Otherwise, using a rare words may result in the model learning something when it is not generalizable.

+For example, if we attempting to predict sentiment and see an article that has the word "bessst!", we may link this word to positive sentiment.
+But, very few articles in the future may use this word, so it may not be useful to keep in our model.

 ```python
 from sklearn.feature_extraction.text import CountVectorizer